fintelia/skyrender/README.md

 ));
 ```

-Setting even smaller values for expoure will make the Milky Way more visible but
+You can also try even smaller ev100 values like -6 or -8, which will make the
-causes the stars to get overexposed.
+Milky Way more visible but causes the stars to get overexposed.

 The orientation of the cubemap is arranged so that the +Y axis points towards Polaris.